sbl-sdsc/mmtf-spark/docs/WindowInstallation.md

 # Installation on Windows

+## Prerequisites
 The following libraries and tools are required to install mmtf-spark.
 If you do not have these tool installed, follow the instructions below.
-This installation guide assumes you install into your home directory C:\Users\USER_NAME.

-## Prerequisites
+Except for Java, you need to choose an installation directory, for example your home directory C:\Users\USER_NAME.
+This directory is a placeholder for a location of your choice.

 ### Install Java Development Toolkit (JDK)
 To check your current Java JDK installation, run the following command: